vikas-bandaru/exciting-java/docs/resources/practice_questions/objects_classes/MCQs/objects_classes.md

    </form>
    <details markdown="block">
      <summary>Answer</summary>
-     c) It should start with an uppercase letter
+     It should start with an uppercase letter
    </details>

 6. What is another term for 'calling a method' in Java?